awsdocs/aws-freertos-docs/doc_source/portingguide/porting-guide.md

 + Y represents the year\.
 + M represents the month\.
 + N represents the release order within the designated month \(00 being the first release\)\.
-+ A "major" denotation indicates the addition of new features or significant updates to multiple libraries\.

 For example, a second release in June 2021 would be 202106\.01\.